msb002/Acquisition/README.md

+# Installation
+1. Make sure you have already installed the [mhdpy python package](https://github.com/MHDLab/mhdpy)
+2. Download the Git repository by typing `git clone https://github.com/MHDLab/Acquisition` in Git bash.
+3. Next, open the 'Common SubVis' folder in windows and double click to run `Setup_GlobalVariable.vi`.
+This will update the repository path that labview uses, which is contained within `GlobalVariables.vi`.

 # Usage

 ### Setup your experiment.
 See the develop section below for an explanation of Lab configuration files.

-Once the sensors and instruments needed for your experiment are in place:
+If you have changed the phsical configuration of sensors into the DAQ you must update the lab configuraiton files, otherwise this section can be skipped.
+Labview uses these files to build a DAQmx task, naming your channels and including other metadata.
 1. Go to the folder `X:\Lab Configuration\` (if unavailable, refer to MHD Common Drive Info)
+2. The Lab configuration folder is a Local (i.e. not on GitHub) Git respository and changes to the configuration file should be commited.
+If you haven't already read See [Contribting] for info on commiting changes.
+3. Before altering any of the files open Git bash in the folder (Right click and select open Git bash here) and run 'git status' to confirm that there are no uncommited changes.
+If so you should commit those changes.
-2. Update the Instruments file to reflect your configuration (if necessary)
+4. Update the Instruments file to reflect your configuration (if necessary)
-3. Open the 'signal'_PXI_1 file corresponding to the signal types used in your experiment.
+5. Open the 'signal'_PXI_1 file corresponding to the signal types used in your experiment.
 Update these sensors to reflect those you edited for your experiment. (if necessary)
-4. Save changes and run git commiting script
+6. When done editing the configuration files commit any changes.

 ### Startup Labview programs